wesovilabs/orion/CONTRIBUTING.md

 - Run linter checks ( `make lint`)
 - Code coverage must be equal or higher than the existing one.

-Before starting to code we recommend you to execute command `make setup`.
+Before starting to code,  we recommend you to execute command `make setup`.
 This command downloads the dependencies, but it also creates a set of useful git hooks.

 Keep in mind the below considerations: